panpanini/mutation-testing/PITCHME.md

 ---

-# What are tests?

-Note:
-What are birds?
----

 ## What are tests?

-- a way of asserting that our assumptions about a piece of code are correct
+- asserting that our assumptions about a piece of code are correct |
+- binary assertions of code correctness |

 Note:
+Unit test are a way of confirming that a certain piece of code is working the way we expect it to work.

 - "this code should behave in a certain way, if it doesn't, then the test should fail"
 - "if the code changes, the tests should fail"
 - "tests should fail"
----

-@emoji[thinking_face]
+- if we change the code, the tests should fail

 ---